 Lucy Diamond on new beginnings and new friends

-Lucy Diamond, author of The House of New Beginnings, on the joy of making a new friend when you least expect it.
+Lucy Diamond, author of many novels including The House of New Beginnings, on the joy of making a new friend when you least expect it.

 In a few days, I’m off for a hen weekend with some of my oldest, dearest friends.
 Sadly, geography means that we don’t see one another as often as I’d like any more – years can go by between catch-ups – but whenever we do meet, we seem to catapult straight back to that easy-going, tell-me-EVERYTHING connection, as if nothing has changed.

 Old friends are the best, right?
 Everyone loves their oldest friends.
 But I’d like to shake a few pom-poms for new friends too.
 For the friends who come along just when you seem to need them most, and who make your life that extra bit sparklier.

 Like the characters in The House of New Beginnings, I’ve started over in a new place many times.
 I moved to London after graduating because a friend had a room going in a flat-share and it sounded like a laugh.
 I moved to Oxford because I was offered a job there, and I’m a sucker for a beautiful city.
 I moved to Brighton, lured in by a lifelong dream of having a home by the sea.
 And I moved to Bath in order to be closer to my extended family.
 Each time, the move has been a leap of faith, a roll of the dice and a whole new beginning.
 For most of them, I didn’t know a single other person within the city, let alone anyone I could call a friend.